amirhosseinjebelli/amirhosseinjebelli.github.io/_pages/cv.md

 Projects
 =====
-1) MATLAB GUI to design welded joints, Fall 2020
+1) MATLAB GUI to Design Welded Joints, Fall 2020

 2) MATLAB GUI to estimate the resistance of high-speed marine vehicles based on the Savitsky method, Spring 2021

 3) Study of wedge curvature and body form impacts on water entry, September 2019

-4) Investigation on energy converting by using a hybrid system of tidal turbine and wave point absorber mounted on a fixed vertical cylinder, Fall 2020 until now
+4) Investigation on energy converting by using a hybrid system of tidal turbine and wave point absorber mounted on a fixed vertical cylinder, Fall 2020

 Computer Skills